 Something they need

 I’m a big fan of asking people if there’s anything they need.
-It’s so disheartening to buy someone a gift you’ve put a lot of thought into, thinking they’ll love it, only to find it’s still in its wrapper when next Christmas arrives.
-So find out where there focus is.
+It’s so disheartening to buy someone a gift you’ve put a lot of thought into, thinking they’ll love it, only to find it’s still in its wrapper or tucked in a cupboard when next Christmas arrives.
+So find out where their focus is.
 Even if it sounds dull to you, if it’s something they need they’ll be grateful.

 Hopefully you’ve realised by now that giving the perfect gift depends very much on understanding what lights someone up.
 So be curious, have a conversation, ask some questions and really, really listen to what they have to say.